karatelabs/karate/README.md

 * call re-usable functions that take complex data as an argument and return complex data that can be stored in a variable
 * call and interoperate with Java code if needed
 * share and re-use test [utilities](#commonly-needed-utilities) or 'helper' functionality across your organization

+> For an advanced example of how you can build and re-use a common set of JS functions, refer to [this answer on Stack Overflow](https://stackoverflow.com/a/49384760/143475).

 In real-life scripts, you would typically also use this capability of Karate to [`configure headers`](#configure-headers) where the specified JavaScript function uses the variables that result from a [sign in](#calling-other-feature-files) to manipulate headers for all subsequent HTTP requests.
 And it is worth mentioning that the Karate [configuration 'bootstrap'](#configuration) routine is itself a JavaScript function.